YouTube

 DUBLIN – PARIS – ABIDJAN

 African Cup of Nations, Abidjan.
-So here we go, time for another trip and this time we’re getting to a number of countries after having travelled quite a bit last year, but only visiting 2.
+So here we go, time for another trip, and this time we’re heading to a number of countries after travelling quite a bit last year but only visiting two.

 WELCOME TO COUNTRY NUMBER 162…COTE D’IVOIRE